 Missed or want to revisit the session?
 Joanna Raven's presentation with notes is available here [pdf].

 Skill-building session - several participants including Dr Joanna Raven (senior lecturer, Liverpool School of Tropical Medicine).

 Managing research collaborations requires navigating complex challenges, including aligning diverse interests and maintaining essential relationships.
 This session will provide a forum for participants to share experiences and resources.
 Participants will build skills in developing strategies to resolve managerial challenges and to negotiate the multiple dimensions of collaboration management.

-Dr Raven will be sharing ReBUILD’s experience, particularly regarding working in challenging, post-conflict contexts.
+Dr Raven will be sharing her experience of working in challenging, post-conflict contexts with programmes including ReBUILD.

 This session is intended for health systems and policy researchers, practitioners, decision-makers and funders.
-It is open to participants with no to extensive experience with collaborations and from all contexts.
+It is open o participants with no to extensive experience with collaborations and from all contexts.